49ers QB Purdy suffers elbow injury in NFC championship game

-Purdy was replaced by backup Josh Johnson.
-Johnson, who signed with the 49ers in December, threw two passes this season.
+Purdy was replaced by Johnson, a journeyman QB who signed with the 49ers in December.

+Johnson was hit on his throwing arm with the 49ers trailing 21-7 in the third.
+Johnson was evaluated for a concussion.

 Purdy made an improbable rise this season, going from the last player picked in the NFL draft to opening the season as San Francisco’s third-string QB.
 But injuries to Trey Lance and Jimmy Garoppolo pressed Purdy into service.